42atom/minelog/index.md

    2707 plots of size: 267.918 TiB
 Plot count for all harvesters: 170080
 Total size of plots: 16.439 PiB
-Estimated network space: 26.012 EiB
+Estimated network space: 26.063 EiB
-Expected time to win: 8 hours
+Expected time to win: 8 hours and 27 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key